GalanCM/Iso-Themes/README.md

 * Download the zip using the button on the right side of the main page.
 * Extract the file ```Iso_Dark/iso_dark.thm``` to your game's resource folder.
 * To use the theme in a given ui node, click the ```Theme``` attribute and ```Load``` to select the file.
-* Any children of the node should inherit the theme, as long as their Theme attribute is set to ```<null>```.
+* Any children of the themed node should inherit the theme, as long as their Theme attribute is set to ```<null>```.
 As such, it's recommended that you attach all ui nodes to a central node, and set the theme from there.

+### How to make modifications
+A full guide to theme modification is outside of the scope of this readme, but the following should help you get started.
+* In the editor, in any scene, you can open the ```iso_dark.thm``` by going to the resources tab and clicking the folder icon.
+* Selecting the theme should show you an overview of the them, but it's rather limited, and won't have the correct backround color.
+If you would like to get a better overview of your changes, there is a scene file, ```Iso_Dark/ui_overview.scn``` in the zip archive.
+Apply your new theme to the Control node to keep track of changes.
+* After loading the theme, elements can be modified in the inspector.
+If you have used image resources before, this should be fairly straight forward.
+* To modify existing elements, you'll want to use [Inkscape](http://www.inkscape.org) to edit the files contained in the ```Iso_Dark/svgs/``` folder.
+All items are named in the form ```element_attribute.svg```.
+If you wish to create elements from scratch, feel free to use your program of choice.
+* If you can't find an element in the svgs folder, it is probably inherited from another element.
+Check the inheritance tree in the ```Help``` tab of the editor for guidance.
+Some inheritance is less clear, and you may have to find a similar looking element to make changes.
+Sadly, trial and error is your friend in these cases.